 Mobike: The Silver and Orange Ones

 The new kid in town Mobike arrived on November 14th, they currently work in China, Singapore, Italy, Japan the UK and the US and are the exclusive bike share provider on the Gold Coast.
-There are over 7 million Mobikes in 10 cities around the world – and 500 bikes in Sydney.
+There are over 7 million Mobikes in 10 countries and 200 cities around the world – and 500 bikes in Sydney.
 So, how do they fit in and compare to the rest of the Sydney bike share schemes?

 How much does Mobike cost?
 Until the end of December 2017 rides are free but after that, they will cost $2.49 for 30 minutes

 How much is the deposit with Mobike?
 Until the end of December 2017, it’s free, after that it will be $99

 Does the Mobike have gears?
 Right now only single gear bikes are available, but they tell me 3-speeds are on their way.
 The Mobike is also the only bike without a chain, it uses shaft drive and the brakes are disc and drum brakes.
 They say this makes them harder wearing than those in the other Sydney bike share schemes

 How long do you have to get to your bike?
 You can reserve your bike for 15 minutes before you unlock it.